codingk8/codeWars_Fundamentals_WCS_Bootcamp/README.md

 ## Item 161 Find the odd int :dolphin:

--**Given an array, find the int that appears an odd number of times.
+_**Given an array, find the int that appears an odd number of times.
 There will always be only one integer that appears an odd number of times.**_

 [Play](https://www.codewars.com/kata/find-the-odd-int/train/javascript)